'There's no 911 for our families,' says mom of son on autism program waitlist

 By Louise Kinross

 Last month Stacy Kennedy parked her van in front of Ontario Premier Doug Ford's constituency office and camped there for seven nights.
-"There's no 911 for our families," says the Oakville mother, whose son Sam, 10, is autistic and has never eaten food due to a severe oral aversion.
+"There's no 911 for our families," says the Oakville mother, whose son Sam, 10, is autistic and has never eaten food by mouth due to a severe oral aversion.
 Sam is one of over 49,000 Ontario children on a waitlist for services like occupational and speech therapy and applied behaviour analysis (ABA).
 Since Sam was diagnosed at age six, "I've advocated for every possible health-care support available to us and they were all denied because he has autism," Stacy says.
 "For four years we've been passed along and that's how I ended up in Doug Ford's parking lot."
 We spoke about Stacy's experiences raising Sam.

 BLOOM: Tell us a bit about Sam as a kid.